Start your Private Limited Company Registration in India in Just 7 days

 Directors: A private limited company shall have a minimum of 2 directors and a maximum of 15 directors.

 Capital: There is no minimum paid-up capital prescribed so far.
-Earlier, the minimum paid-up share capital requirement was Rs.
+Earlier, the Minimum Paid-Up Share Capital Requirement of Private Limited Company was Rs.
 1,00,000 which has been omitted in 2015.

 DIN:Each person undertaking to be appointed as director of the private limited company shall have a valid Director Identification Number (DIN).